mattles/mattles.github.io/_posts/2015-5-1-jsonless-json-schemas.md

 The solution they provide is excellent and provides you with a foundation on which to test your JSON response.
 The TLDR of which is, by using the [JSON-Schema](https://github.com/ruby-json-schema/json-schema) gem, you can validate your response against a Json schema.

-However I am Ruby programmer first and foremost.
+However I am a Ruby programmer first and foremost.
 So I would rather not spend all day writing JSON schema files like the following

 ```javascript
 {